 In 2022 The Jack Moves have toured with Thee Sacred Souls, Ghostfunk Orchestra and Weapons of Mass Creation.
 They’ve been sampled on songs featuring Ghostface Killah and Conway the Machine, and have performed at Brixton Academy, Red Rocks and Billboard Live in Tokyo.
 Their singles “Somebody’s Watching You” and “Seabra” can be heard on Morning Becomes Eclectic.
 For those who may have contemplated betting against The Jack Moves… you might be stupid, but don’t be crazy!

-IN STOCK – 14/10/22 – Pre-Order your copy now for delivery as soon as they arrive.
+LONG DELAYS – NOW IN STOCK – 24/3/23 – Pre-Order your copy now for delivery as soon as they arrive.

 |02.||Somebody's Watching You|

 |03.||When You're In Love|